 Negotiate: Mutual Agreement and Mutual Determination ensure that the people who have to perform the work are involved in decisions that impact that work; goals are discussed not dictated.
 If changes are considered there is discussion, before implementation, about the impact on a specific task.
 The performance of those who have not bought into a goal will invariably reflect their lack of commitment.

-Generate Enthusiasm: Create an environment that inspires people to perform at the highest level.
-Key aspects that contribute to setting the right environment include:
+Generate Enthusiasm: Create an environment that inspires people to perform at the highest level, focused on continual growth that include:

 - maintaining a physical environment that is conducive to effective performance

 - having the right people on the team

 - developing the right skill sets to enable each person to manage those responsibilities